Yonghee9106/login-signup-form/README.md

 # Login & Signup Form
-A sample Login/Signup form using HTML, CSS and JavaScript.
+A responsive Login & Signup form using HTML, CSS and JavaScript.

 # Sample Link